digicademy-chf/chf_container/README.md

 1. Commit your changes to this repo.
 2. Open a terminal in the folder containing this repo.
-3. Build: `sudo docker build -f Dockerfile -t registry.gitlab.rlp.net/adwmainz/digicademy/dfd/dfd_docker/dfd-typo3 .`.
+3. Build: `sudo docker build -f Dockerfile -t registry.gitlab.rlp.net/adwmainz/digicademy/dfd/dfd_docker/dfd-webserver .`.
-4. Push: `sudo docker push registry.gitlab.rlp.net/adwmainz/digicademy/dfd/dfd_docker/dfd-typo3`.
+4. Push: `sudo docker push registry.gitlab.rlp.net/adwmainz/digicademy/dfd/dfd_docker/dfd-webserver`.

+## Roadmap

+- Get Typo3 12 to work
+- Check if all gitignore entries are in place
+- Revise this document
+- Add the Manticore container with a basic config